Go to content

 Eligibility to continue out of the BVI

-The Act permits a BVI Company to continue out of the BVI to a foreign jurisdiction if:
+The BVI Act permits a BVI Company to continue out of the BVI to a foreign jurisdiction if:

-• its memorandum and articles of association do not prohibit it from doing so
+• its memorandum and articles of association do not prohibit it from doing so;

-• the laws of the relevant foreign jurisdiction permit the continuation and the BVI Company has complied with those laws
+• the laws of the relevant foreign jurisdiction permit the continuation and the BVI Company has complied with those laws.

 Procedure

 The procedure, documentation and timing for discontinuing a BVI Company out of the BVI will be largely driven by the requirements of the foreign jurisdiction.
-The BVI Company must take all steps necessary for it to continue into the foreign jurisdiction and it will not cease to be incorporated under the Act until it has done so.
+The BVI Company must take all steps necessary for it to continue into the foreign jurisdiction and it will not cease to be incorporated under the BVI Act until it has done so.

-• pass board or shareholders’ resolutions approving the discontinuation in accordance with its memorandum and articles of association
+• pass board or shareholders’ resolutions approving the discontinuation in accordance with its memorandum and articles of association;

-• having notified the chargee in writing of the intention to discontinue, the chargee has neither consented nor objected, but that the charge will not be diminished or compromised by the discontinuation, and, the BVI Company will continue to be liable for the debts secured by the charge
+• having notified the chargee in writing of the intention to discontinue, the chargee has neither consented nor objected, but that the charge will not be diminished or compromised by the discontinuation, and, the BVI Company will continue to be liable for the debts secured by the charge;

 • make a written declaration confirming that the laws of the foreign jurisdiction permit the continuation and that the BVI Company has complied with those laws (the Foreign Jurisdiction Compliance Declaration).